Leyland Historical Society

 All types of business could be found in Leyland and at one time there were over 18,000 people working within Leyland itself with up to 30,000 if you include Farington.

-The book is currently out of print but the second, updated and expanded edition will be available in early 2018 which includes all the research undertaken in the last ten years.
+The second edition of the book, updated and expanded is now available from the Society at our meetings or from Great Grandfathers for £9.95.
+It includes all the research undertaken in the last ten years.

 Following the success of the first book and the reminisces of the 12,000 people who are on the Leyland Memories site on Facebook, the Historical Society’s committee realised that we were in danger of missing out recording the oral history of the factory workers who helped to run the industries of Leyland and Farington in the last century.
 The old factory buildings have disappeared, however, their story can still be told.